Swiftlane access control and intercom system review

 • Integrations with Envoy for visitor management

 Swiftlane offers two-way video on their SwiftReader video intercom system.
 For outdoor applications, the Swiftlane reader will likely require the addition of a sunshade enclosure for users to be able to see the screen in bright sunlight.
-While Openpath’s Video Intercom Reader Pro doesn’t have a screen on the reader, the slim, award-winning design may be better suited for a wider range of installations, and is IP65 rated for outdoor installs.
+While Avigilon’s Video Intercom Reader Pro doesn’t have a screen on the reader, the slim, award-winning design may be better suited for a wider range of installations, and is IP65 rated for outdoor installs.

 Learn everything you need to successfully future-proof your physical access control system with this buyer's guide.